 Women should avoid lifting heavy objects while pregnant.
 However, if you are going to lift any object, it is important to exercise caution.
 For some women, lifting heavy objects can lead to an increased risk of premature labor and low birth weight.

 Lifting an object incorrectly, whether heavy or not, can also result in a pulled muscle.
 A potentially severe complication from heavy lifting is a hernia.

 Safe lifting techniques dictate you should bend at your knees, not your waist, to pick up an object.
 It is important to keep your back as straight as possible while bending at your knees and pushing up with your legs.
 Also, do not make any jerking or sudden movements while lifting during pregnancy.

 These are healthy lifting practices whether you are pregnant or not.
-It becomes even more important to lift things correctly while pregnant, because your skeletal and support system are changing and you are more susceptible to strains or problems.
+It becomes even more important to lift things correctly while pregnant because your skeletal and support system is changing and you are more susceptible to strains or problems.